platocrat/personality-lab/README.md

 2. The latest version of both `docker` and `caddy` are installed on the EC2 instance
 3. You have pulled the Next.js Docker image to run as a container
 4. You have a `Caddyfile` on the EC2 instance to start the Caddy server from
-5. You want to work with two screens: one for `nextjs` and another for `caddy`
+5. You want to work with two screens: one for `next-app` and another for `caddy`

 ### 7.1 Example workflow with `screen`

 1. Start the screen session:

     ```sh
-    screen -S nextjs
+    screen -S next-app
     ```

 2. Run the Docker container: